cambridge/thesis/README.markdown

 ## But what if I don't want the template files in my thesis directory?

-Put the files listed below into a directory where 'latex' can find them[1]:
+Put the files listed below into a directory where LaTeX can find them [1]:

     cam-thesis.cls
     CUni.eps
     CUni.pdf

-[1]: You can put these files either into the [standard LaTeX directory for classes][2], or a directory listed in your 'TEXINPUTS' environment variable.
+> [1] You can put these files either into the standard LaTeX directory for classes [2], or a directory listed in your 'TEXINPUTS' environment variable.

-[2]: The location of the standard LaTeX class directory depends on which LaTeX installation and operating system you use.
+> [2] The location of the standard LaTeX class directory depends on which LaTeX installation and operating system you use.
 For example, for TeX Live on Fedora 14 it is:

     /usr/share/texmf/tex/latex/base.

-In any case, after this LaTeX will still not be able find your class.
+> In any case, after this LaTeX will still not be able find your class.
 You will have to rebuild its package index.
 This procedure also depends on your installation specifics, but for TeX Live it is: